Rabbi Elchonon Feldman

 Rabbi Nick & Rebetzen Shira Kett

-As of September 2017 we welcome Family Kett to our community as our new Assistant Rabbinical Team.
-We welcome Rabbi Nick together with his wife Shira once suitable housing has been found.
-They will be joined by their children Miri (6) Doniel (3) and Dassi (1).
-We look forward to welcoming the Kett family and wish them Hatzlacha and all the very best in this new and exciting venture for us all.
+As of October 2017 we welcome Family Kett to our community as our new Assistant Rabbinical Team.
+We welcome Rabbi Nick together with his wife Shira and their children Miri (6) Doniel (3) and Dassi (1).

 Sas Ezekiel - Chairman / Building & site management / security / Gan

 My name is Sas, and I was first elected chairman of the Synagogue in May 2016.
 I have worked in Interior Design since 1978 when I set up the company with my wife Rocki.
 We have two sons: Dean who lives in Bushey with his wife Aimee and son Rafi and Jamie who lives in Cockfosters with his wife Lara and daughter Bella.
 We have been members of the community in Bushey for over 25 years.
 I enjoy cycling, the theatre and music.

 Jonathan Kalms - Vice Chairman / Shabbat UK / Forum